Geology of Hong Kong: Sai Kung Hexagonal Columnar Cooling Joints

-The hexagonal columns in Hong Kong are light brown in colour because of the rock's silica-rich chemistry.
-It contains about 76% silica.
-Compared with columns in the rest of the world which are mostly basaltic or andesitic (low silica), such a large group of well-preserved silica-rich hexagonal columns is very rare.
-The hexagonal columns are therefore the most important feature of the UNESCO Global Geopark of Hong Kong.
+The hexagonal columns in Hong Kong are light brown in colour because of the rock's silica-rich chemistry, being around 76% silica.
+Compared with columns in the rest of the world which are mostly basaltic or andesitic (low silica), such a large group of well-preserved and silica-rich hexagonal columns is exceedingly rare, making the hexagonal columnar landforms an important part of the UNESCO Global Geopark of Hong Kong.